Digital World Acquisition Corp - GuruFocus.com

 Additional Information and Where to Find It

 Digital World urges investors, stockholders and other interested persons to read the definitive proxy statement dated August 25, 2022 (the "Extension Proxy Statement"), as well as other documents filed by Digital World with the Securities and Exchange Commission (the "SEC"), because these documents contain important information about Digital World and the Extension.
-The Extension Proxy Statement is being mailed to stockholders of Digital World as of a record date of August 12, 2022, on or about August 25, 2022.
-Stockholders may obtain copies of the Extension Proxy Statement, without charge, at the SEC's website atwww.sec.gov or by directing a request to: [email protected].
+The Extension Proxy Statement has been mailed to stockholders of Digital World as of a record date of August 12, 2022, on or about August 25, 2022.
+Stockholders may obtain copies of the Extension Proxy Statement, without charge, at the SEC's website at www.sec.gov or by directing a request to: [email protected].

 Participants in Solicitation